EdgarVi/foster-friends/README.md

 # Foster Friends
 Minimum viable product developed by Edgar Villasenor.

+The landing page is currently available on [www.foster-friends.com](http://www.foster-friends.com/).

 ## Timeline
 The following features will be completed by 31 August 2019 and will determine the completion of the minimum viable product:
  * Login/Logout authorization flow